CrisisTextLine/CrisisTrends/docs/faq.md

 # Updating FAQs

 Remember to code in escaped HTML.
-This means escaping \" quotes \" and using &lt;br&gt; instead of pressing enter.
+This means escaping \' apostrophes \' and using &lt;br&gt; instead of pressing enter.
 There should be one question and answer per line.

 ## How to